Cloud9 (service provider)

 Cloud9 is a mobile network operator focussed on providing mobile subscriptions over the air to programmable SIM cards, SoftSIMs and eSIMs.
 Their service is used in both smartphones and IoT devices.

-Background
+The company is privately held with headquarters in the United Kingdom.

+History

 Cloud9, originally owned by Wire9 Telecom Plc, funded and established by investor and telecom specialist, Lee Jones, before being sold for an undisclosed sum by Jones to billionaire Romain Zaleski.
 It established in the UK, Gibraltar, and Isle of Man as a domestic Mobile Network Operator.
 Cloud9 obtained spectrum licenses in the Isle of Man in 2007 and Gibraltar in 2010.
 Around 2011, Cloud9 decided to focus on supplying global SIM cards to save roaming charges.
 The Gibraltar spectrum licence was sold to another company.
 The business relocated its core network to Telehouse in London and became a subsidiary of BlueMango Technologies Ltd. Later the company was acquired by Wireless Logic Ltd.

-The company is privately held with headquarters in the United Kingdom.
+In 2013, Cloud9 acquired the IPR of Zynetix Ltd. Through this acquisition, the company achieved sales as an MVNE.

+In 2014, the company was voted as a Red Herring Top 100 Europe finalist.